Working at scis

 With over twenty years of rich tradition, SCIS offers a truly unique international experience.
-The SCIS community is unparalleled, consisting of a diverse mix of outstanding teachers, students, and parents representing over sixty nationalities and thirty-five languages, across six continents.
-SCIS leverages this unique community to provide a personalized approach to holistic education, ensuring all students have the opportunity to be successful.
+The SCIS community is unparalleled, consisting of a diverse mix of outstanding teachers, students, and parents representing over 65 nationalities and 35 languages, across 6 continents.

 A listing of all our teachers (nationality, genders, etc.) will be made available to you.
 We will assign “buddies” from our returning teachers to whom you might want to talk about books, resources, curriculum, and so forth.